This is a list of reserved keywords in C++. Since they are used by the language, these keywords are not available for

 In addition to keywords, there are two identifiers with special meaning, which may be used as names of objects or functions, but have special meaning in certain contexts.

-Also, all identifiers that contains a double underscore __ in any position and each identifier that begins with an underscore followed by an uppercase letter is always reserved and all identifiers that begin with an underscore are reserved for use as names in the global namespace.
+Also, all identifiers that contain a double underscore __ in any position and each identifier that begins with an underscore followed by an uppercase letter is always reserved and all identifiers that begin with an underscore are reserved for use as names in the global namespace.
 See identifiers for more details.

 std is used to place names of the standard C++ library.
 See Extending namespace std for the rules about adding names to it.